 Here is a list of some of the more common choices that you will have.
 Please note that they will range from casino to casino, as will the associated limits.

-The majority of UK punters tend to use either a debit or credit card.
+The majority of UK punters tend to use a debit card.
 A big reason for this is down to convenience in that we all have at least one or other; the other reason comes down to safety, in that your bank can help should something go wrong or your details get misplaced.

 Your debit card is linked to your bank, so payments will be taken immediately.
 This is useful for people who keep a keen eye on their balances and want any changes to show up instantly rather than forgetting about it until they see the money come out a few days later.

 Deposits with both options are likely going to be instant, with withdrawals typically taking anywhere between 1-5 working days at most online casinos.
 Fee’s charged by the casino for debit card deposit or withdrawals are pretty rare, although they can be applied in some situations, either by the casino or by the bank.

 For many years PayPal was an outcast within the gambling industry and very few casinos accepted it as payment.
 But these days there are huge number of casinos willing to accept deposits and withdrawals from a PayPal account.

 One of the best reasons to use a payment process like PayPal is the speed and ease of use.
 You’re likely going to get your money within 24 hours at most places, but this can be as quick as an hour if you get the right casino on the right day.